sharvanath/kromium/README.md

 - Resize: takes the new resolution as arguements.
 ```

-## Supported runners
+## Future work
-By default the transformation runs on the local machine.
+- By default the transformation runs on the local machine.
 Support for Kubernetes will be added soon.